MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 In these compatible IDs, c(2), s(2), and p(2) contain values that are taken, respectively, from the **bFunctionClass**, **bFunctionSubClass**, and **bFunctionProtocol** fields of the IAD.

 You cannot use IADs recursively to bind functions of functions.
-In particular, if a device has IAD descriptors in its firmware, the generic parent driver will not group interfaces by audio device class, as described in [Enumeration of Interface Collections on Audio Devices without IADs](enumeration-of-interface-collections-on-audio-devices-without-iads.md).
+In particular, if a device has IAD descriptors in its firmware, the generic parent driver will not group interfaces by audio device class, as described in [Enumeration of Interface Collections on USB Composite Devices](support-for-interface-collections.md).

 ### Enumeration of Interface Collections on Audio Devices without IADs